This documentation is for Legacy Checkbox Version 6. Please visit our Checkbox Version 7 Documentation page for current user guides.

 Sharing your survey with a Hidden Item

-In the screenshot above, you can see that we have edited the link in our email invitation and have appended the survey link placeholder with our Hidden Item.
+In the screenshot below, you can see that we have edited the link in our email invitation and have appended the survey link placeholder with our Hidden Item.
 We have use the “&” symbol before the Hidden Item variable text because, in an invitation, the invitation id will always be the first query string value (which is populated by the application).
 Our Hidden Item is therefore the second item in the query string and must be preceded by the “&” sign.

 Viewing Hidden Items in responses